longshore/purescript-notes/README.md

 or to contribute content related to this error.
 ```

 Purescript does not have the concept of a generic type like "Meta t4 where t4 is either Int or String".
-You can have discriminated unions; they're just their own type:
+It has discriminated unions; they're just their own type, not a language feature:

 ```
 > import Data.Either